8 Best Florida Springs for Scuba Diving (From a Local Diver)

 Devil’s Den

-At a certain spot while exploring the cavern you’ll come face-to-face with the “Grim Reaper Sign” which means no access is allowed beyond that point, unless you’re a Full Cave Certified Diver.
+At a certain point, you’ll come face-to-face with the “Grim Reaper Sign.”
+That’s your hard stop unless you’re Full Cave Certified.
+Take it seriously.

 the grim reaper sign in devil's den